jayasimha3/PersonalWebsiteV2/README.md

 This is a website about myself.
 The goal of this project was originally intended to further my web development skills using Angular (see [Personal Website V1](https://github.com/jayasimha3/PersonalWebsite)).
 I have since converted and updated the website to use newer versions of Bootstrap and a React backend instead of Angular, which you'll find in this repository.

-Please Note that as this is a portfolio like website, even though it is public, I will not accept contributions, and any pull requests will be rejected.
+Please note that as this is a portfolio like website, even though it is public, I will not accept contributions, and any pull requests will be rejected.

 ## Code